 - TUBACEX TUBOS INOXIDABLES.
-TTI- Tubacex Tubos Inoxidables S.A.U. is a subsidiary of TUBACEX S.A., which manufactures exclusively seamless stainless steel and nickel alloy tubes and pipes. - · ACERALAVA.
-Acerálava (Acería de Álava S.A.U.), part of the Tubacex Group, is a Stainless-Steel Mill that manufactures high quality stainless steels [Martensitic, Austenitic, Superaustenitic, Duplex and Superduplex and high nickel Alloys].
-The company supplies premium billets for Tubacex Seamless Tube&Pipe manufacturing mills and is also a key player in the Market supplying premium Ingots, Billets and Round bars to key sectors such as Oil & Gas, Power Generation and Chemical. - · SALEM TUBE.
-Salem Tube Inc. is a subsidiary with industrial facilities in Greenville (Pennsylvania), which manufactures cold-drawn seamless tubes in stainless steel and high-nickel alloys and superalloys.
+TTI- S.A.U. is a subsidiary of TUBACEX S.A., which manufactures exclusively seamless stainless steel and nickel alloy tubes and pipes. - · ACERALAVA (Acería de Álava S.A.U.), part of the Tubacex Group, is a Stainless-Steel Mill that manufactures high quality stainless steels [Martensitic, Austenitic, Superaustenitic, Duplex and Superduplex and high nickel Alloys].
+The company supplies premium billets for Tubacex Seamless Tube&Pipe manufacturing mills and is also a key player in the Market supplying premium Ingots, Billets and Round bars to key sectors such as Oil & Gas, Power Generation and Chemical. - SALEM TUBE Inc. is a subsidiary with industrial facilities in Greenville (Pennsylvania), which manufactures cold-drawn seamless tubes in stainless steel and high-nickel alloys and superalloys.

-- · SCHOELLER BLECKMANN.
-Schoeller Bleckmann Edelstahlrohr GmbH (SBER), with industrial facilities in Ternitz (Austria), is a company created in 1840 and joined the TUBACEX Group in 1999.
+- SCHOELLER BLECKMANN GmbH (SBER), with industrial facilities in Ternitz (Austria), is a company created in 1840 and joined the TUBACEX Group in 1999.
 This plant manufactures hot-finished and cold-rolled tubes and has a production plant for umbilical tubes. - · IBF.
 IBF S.p.A. located in north of Italy is a leading manufacturer of high alloy stainless steel tubes and special fittings of large dimensions. - TUBACEX INDIA.
 Located in Umbergaon (India) manufactures cold finished tubes and pipes.
 The company is able to deliver tubes up to 28 m (length), straight and U-Shape. - · AWAJI STAINLESS.
 Tubacex Awaji Thailand (Awaji Stainless) started its activity in 1987.
 In January 2017, it became part of TUBACEX.
 The manufacturing plant is located in SAMUT PRAKAN, south of Bangkok.
 Awaji Stainless is specialized in the manufacture of stainless-steel accessories, complementing the range offered by IBF and TTA. - TUBACEX SERVICE SOLUTIONS.
 TSS SAU is a trading company within the Group that operates as a "master distributor" of seamless stainless-steel tubes for the domestic and international market.
 It has the largest stock of stainless-steel tubes in the Spanish market and one of the largest in Europe. - TUBACEX TAYLOR ACCESORIOS S.A.U.
-Tubacex Taylor Accesorios, S.A.U (TTA), Head Office and manufacturing plant located in Artziniega (Alava) Spain, manufactures Seamless butt-welding fittings.
-This mill complements the activity of the Group in the Oil and Gas field and could provide for a full range of fittings within a unique package by adding products of the rest of fitting manufacturers of the Group (Caps, Tees, etc.). - TUBOS MECÁNICOS.
-Tubos Mecánicos is based on Barcelona and sells mainly mechanical tubes (hollow bars) in carbon steel for use in the manufacture of machined parts. - TUBACEX SERVICES.
-TUBACEX SERVICES is a company devoted to service and customized solutions applied to steel products.
-TUBACEX SERVICES provide complete project management improving organizational efficiency by working collaboratively with key industry stakeholders, cultivating win-win relationships. - TUBACOAT.
-Tubacoat S.L., is a subsidiary company of the Tubacex Group devoted to engineering and industrial development of customized innovative coatings applied to long steel and nickel alloy products providing longer life cycle to the refining petrochemical processing units. - T UBACEX UPSTREAM TECHNOLOGIES.
-TUBACEX UPSTREAM TECHNOLOGIES is a service company created in 2016 specialized in manufacturing, repair and maintenance of stainless-steel machined components for the Oil & Gas industry.
-NTS Group has plants in Norway (Promet), Saudi Arabia (NTS Saudi) and Dubai (NTS Middle East).
+(TTA), Head Office and manufacturing plant located in Artziniega (Alava) Spain, manufactures Seamless butt-welding fittings.
+This mill complements the activity of the Group in the Oil and Gas field and could provide for a full range of fittings within a unique package by adding products of the rest of fitting manufacturers of the Group (Caps, Tees, etc.). - TUBOS MECÁNICOS is based on Barcelona and sells mainly mechanical tubes (hollow bars) in carbon steel for use in the manufacture of machined parts. - TUBACEX SERVICES devoted to service and customized solutions applied to steel products.
+TUBACEX SERVICES provide complete project management improving organizational efficiency by working collaboratively with key industry stakeholders, cultivating win-win relationships. - TUBACOAT S.L., is a subsidiary company of the Tubacex Group devoted to engineering and industrial development of customized innovative coatings applied to long steel and nickel alloy products providing longer life cycle to the refining petrochemical processing units. - T UBACEX UPSTREAM TECHNOLOGIES is a service company created in 2016 specialized in manufacturing, repair and maintenance of stainless-steel machined components for the Oil & Gas industry. - · NTS Group with plants in Norway (Promet), Saudi Arabia (NTS Saudi) and Dubai (NTS Middle East) is a company specialized in manufacturing, repair and maintenance of stainless steel machined components for the Oil&Gas industry.

-(C0.2) State the start and end date of the year for which you are reporting data.
+(C0.2) State the start and end date of the year for which you are reporting data and indicate whether you will be providing emissions data for past reporting years.